grace-fengqing-yu/grace-fengqing-yu.github.io/_my_pages/about.md

 ---

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->
 Hello!
-I'm a first-year Ph.D. student in Computation and Neural Systems at California Institute of Technology.
+I'm a first-year Ph.D. student in Computation and Neural Systems at the California Institute of Technology.

 I want to understand the dynamics and mechanisms underlying biological processes.
 I approach this through machine learning techniques and physics-inspired mechanistic models.
 Currently, I am working on trajectory inference using single-cell RNA-seq data.